Question:

 Step 8: “Made a list of all persons we had harmed, and became willing to make amends to them all.”

 Love, in this context, pertains to empathy and compassion towards those affected by one’s actions.
+Practicing brotherly love is essential here, as it fosters a sense of unity and support within the recovery community, helping individuals grow and heal together.
 It underscores the importance of acknowledging harm done to others.

 Example: Write down the names of people you’ve hurt, including yourself.
 Approach the list with compassion and a genuine desire to set things right, even if it’s uncomfortable.